FIT Files Structure

 • Create and manage FIT files

-• Write message definitions and data
+• Emit message definitions and data records

 • Handle developer fields

-Constructor and Initialization
+Constructor and Initialization

 ActivityWriter::ActivityWriter(const SDK::Kernel& kernel, const char* pathToDir)